GeoffCox/sterling-svelte/src/routes/(app)/components/dropdown/+page.md

 A value and button where a dropdown can be opened for changing the value.

-- Set arbitrary content for the value and popup.
+- Set content of the displayed value and the dropdown.
 - The dropown is dynamically positioned based on avaiable screen space.
+- The dropdown opens with a slide animation.

 <Playground />